 The room has eight bunk beds, and Coach’s bed happens to be the closest one to the air conditioner.
 I don’t do well in the cold, so I turned off the AC at one point.
 The other guests didn’t like this, complaining that the room was hot.

 I went outside and approached one of the resort’s staff to borrow a blanket because I couldn’t stand the cold inside the room.
-I waited a long time as they tried to find me a blanket, but in the end, they told me that they had no spare anymore.
+I waited a long time as they tried to find me a blanket, but in the end, they told me they had no spare anymore.

 Later that afternoon, one of the guests offered to exchange beds with me.
 I happily agreed and transferred to the upper bunk bed on the elevated part of the room.